Katja Mia hits back at claims she's 'just a diversity hire'

 “Picking up the steps is fine with the rhythm, but with the technique it’s pointing your leg that way, being flexible, which I’m not.”

-Mia also revealed who she thinks her biggest competition is, she named Wild Youth’s David Whelan and his dance partner Miriam Mullins as her fiercest competitors so far.
+Mia also revealed who she thinks her biggest competition is, and named Wild Youth’s David Whelan as her fiercest competitor so far.

-Explaining why she chose them she said: “David, he can swing.
+Explaining why she chose him, she said: “David, he can swing.
 He’s got rhythm.
 He has that stage presence naturally already.”